jldevezas/jldevezas.github.io/src/content/blog/monitor_space.md

 If you're like me and you have learned to avoid premature optimizations, you are bound to eventually exhaust disk space because of a badly written SQL query.
 No shame in that, time is a rare commodity.
 Better done than perfect, right?

-Personally, when a server's disk is approaching it's full state, I get e-mailed by my `disk_space_check` script, that is scheduled to run every 5 minutes in crontab.
+Personally, when a server's disk is approaching its full state, I get e-mailed by my `disk_space_check` script, that is scheduled to run every 5 minutes in crontab.

 This one's in bash, if you'd like to use it: